 The truth of the modern business world is simple — everything has to be fast.
-Internal processes, business development, hiring — every process has to be swift, efficient, and careful.
+Internal processes, business development, hiring — every process has to be swift, efficient, yet careful.

 It increases costs